Uncertainty-Aware Bayes' Rule and Its Applications: Introduction

 if $\alpha_1 + \alpha_2 > \alpha_3$; see Theorem \ref{thm:gen-posterior-dist}.
 The existing $\alpha$-posterior can be recovered by setting $\alpha_1 = 1$ and $\alpha_2 = \alpha_3 = \alpha$.
 For notational simplicity, we rewrite \eqref{eq:gen-bayes-rule-intro} by employing the parameter pair $(\alpha, \beta)$ and suggest the uncertainty-aware Bayes' rule in Definition \ref{def:alpha-beta-posterior}:

-This paper names the uncertainty-aware (UA) posterior distribution in \eqref{eq:generalized-bayes-rule} as the $(\alpha,\beta)$-posterior, generalizing the existing $\alpha$-posterior from a new perspective rather than the scheme \eqref{eq:alpha-posterior-intro-opt} and the Rule-of-Three framework \eqref{eq:bayesian-rule-of-three}. \end{itemize}
+which independently handles the uncertainties in the prior and data distributions.
+This paper names the uncertainty-aware (UA) posterior distribution in \eqref{eq:generalized-bayes-rule} as the $(\alpha,\beta)$-posterior, generalizing the existing $\alpha$-posterior from a new perspective rather than the scheme \eqref{eq:alpha-posterior-intro-opt} and the Rule-of-Three framework \eqref{eq:bayesian-rule-of-three}.
+The key and nontrivial distinction between \eqref{eq:gen-bayes-rule-intro} and \eqref{eq:generalized-bayes-rule} is that different parameter pairs $(\alpha_1, \alpha_2, \alpha_3)$ determine whether $\alpha$ is independent of $\beta$; see Table \ref{tab:examples}. \end{itemize}

-Compared to the $\alpha$-posterior strategy, the maximum entropy scheme, and the Rule-of-Three framework, the practical benefits of the proposed UA framework \eqref{eq:opt-gen-posterior-dist-intro} and the UA posterior \eqref{eq:generalized-bayes-rule} are three-fold: \begin{itemize}[label= $\bullet$] \item The proposed framework \eqref{eq:opt-gen-posterior-dist-intro} can achieve robustness against uncertainties in the prior distribution by using small values of $\alpha_1 \ge 0$ and that in the likelihood distribution by using small values of $\alpha_2 \ge 0$.
+Compared to the $\alpha$-posterior strategy, the maximum entropy scheme, and the Rule-of-Three framework, the practical benefits of the proposed UA framework \eqref{eq:opt-gen-posterior-dist-intro} and the UA posterior \eqref{eq:generalized-bayes-rule} are four-fold: \begin{itemize}[label= $\bullet$] \item The proposed framework \eqref{eq:opt-gen-posterior-dist-intro} can \bfit{independently} achieve robustness against uncertainties in the prior distribution by tuning $\alpha_1 \ge 0$ (i.e., to be large if the prior is reliable and small otherwise) and that in the likelihood distribution by tuning $\alpha_2 \ge 0$.
 Simultaneously, the framework can restrict the posterior distribution from over-concentration by using small values of $\alpha_3 \ge 0$.
-Therefore, when $\alpha_1$, $\alpha_2$, and $\alpha_3$ are suitably balanced, Issue I1) faced by the existing $\alpha$-posterior can be avoided by the $(\alpha,\beta)$-posterior \eqref{eq:generalized-bayes-rule}; NB: $\alpha$ and $\beta$ are determined by $\alpha_1$, $\alpha_2$, and $\alpha_3$.
-Intuitively, this benefit comes from the extra freedom introduced by the new parameter $\beta$, that is, by \bfit{not} forcing $\alpha_2 = \alpha_3$.
+Therefore, when $\alpha_1$, $\alpha_2$, and $\alpha_3$ are suitably balanced, Issues I1) and I2) faced by the existing $\alpha$-posterior can be avoided by the $(\alpha,\beta)$-posterior \eqref{eq:generalized-bayes-rule}; NB: $\alpha$ and $\beta$ are determined by $\alpha_1$, $\alpha_2$, and $\alpha_3$; recall Examples \ref{ex:alpha-post-deficiency} and \ref{ex:alpha-post-deficiency-2}.
+Intuitively, this benefit comes from the extra freedom introduced by the new parameter $\beta$, that is, by \bfit{not} forcing $\alpha_2 = \alpha_3$; see Table \ref{tab:examples}.

 \item The $(\alpha,\beta)$-posterior is as computationally lightweight as the $\alpha$-posterior.
-This computational benefit cannot be shared by the existing Rule-of-Three framework under complex cost functions $h$ and divergences $\operatorname{D}$, as well as the existing maximum entropy scheme under complex distributional balls.
-Therefore, Issue I2) can also be attacked by the $(\alpha,\beta)$-posterior.
+This computational benefit cannot be always shared by the existing Rule-of-Three framework under generic complex cost functions $\rho$ and divergences $\operatorname{D}$, as well as the existing maximum entropy scheme under generic complex distributional balls.
+In addition, no domain knowledge and efforts are required to properly design $S$, $\rho$, and $\operatorname{D}$.
+Therefore, Issues I3) and I4) can also be attacked by the $(\alpha,\beta)$-posterior.